pennersr/django-allauth/docs/configuration.rst

   Will not affect users that already have more than the limit after changing this value later on in your projects lifespan.

+  Warning: An account must have at least One email address.
+A user cannot remove the only email address on their account.
+If you set this option to 1 they will be unable to ever add or change their current email address.

 ACCOUNT_FORMS (={})
   Used to override forms, for example: